Featured snippet guide: How to highlight your Google search results

 The target-oriented structure for the featured snippet

-For testing purposes, I focused entirely on getting as many featured snippets as possible in one article.
+For testing purposes, I focussed entirely on getting as many featured snippets as possible in one article.
 The result: 23 featured snippets with just one article!
-However: How many featured snippets you can achieve also depends on the scope and type of topic.
+However, how many featured snippets you can achieve also depends on the scope and type of topic.

 Yes, you can use a meta tag in the source code of your website to instruct Google not to show your content within featured snippets.
 There are three different ways to do this – but unfortunately none of them is quite so simple and watertight…